 At age forty-four, I came to Washington with my Brazilian husband and our teenagers.
 Again, I was disappointed by what appeared to me to be poor derivations of French culture, especially anything to do with food!

-Now, over ten years later, I finally understand the role that our expectations can play when we relocate.
+Now, over fifteen years later, I finally understand the role that our expectations can play when we relocate.
 My expectations at the age of twenty-one were that the new culture was going to delight and stimulate me, give me new ideas, and help me understand the world.
 Wrapped up in this was the expectation that if something was similar to what I knew from my youth in France, it needed to be identical.
 If it wasn’t identical, it must inferior.
 According to this view, anything derivative was automatically inferior.
 Ironically, I did not even see how much was derivative in my own culture.
 (The pine tree at Christmas?
 A tradition imported from Germany to France in the 19th century, becoming widespread by 1930, meaning my own grandparents would probably not have grown up with it.)
 I did not understand how these expectations prevented me from really seeing my new environment for what it was.
 I left France thinking that with energy and intelligence, I would be able to become as Brazilian as I wanted, but I certainly didn’t want to integrate into a culture which copied mine—where was the romanticism in that goal?
 It has taken me literally a lifetime to understand what being open-minded really means, which is to accept a culture on its own terms, not mine.